 Not to state the obvious, but lack of funding is often the biggest stumbling block for artists.
 If you are fortunate enough to find someone to invest in your career the first thing you need to do is be grateful!
 The second thing you have to do is to get a complete understanding of what this will cost you in terms of your back end and your creative input.
 Investors funding art will usually ask you to part with a percentage of your rights and income and often they will provide feedback on the creative aspects of your work whether they are qualified to do so or not.

 It can be really difficult if you are just getting by to turn down an investment of any kind regardless of the back-end cost, but I urge you to think of your career not in terms of one day, one week, one year but a lifetime.
-Is $50,000 worth giving away all your publishing on anything you ever write for life?
+Is $50,000 worth giving away a percentage of your publishing on anything you ever write for life?
 I hope not but you never know.
 That said – go out of your way to understand what you are relinquishing in the future for an investment today.
 Hire a music lawyer – it’s worth it.

 As I have mentioned earlier, part of the problem with an investor turned manager is the distinct possibility that they won’t fully understand the business regardless of their successes in other industries.
 While the cash is flowing, it can be a fun, but ultimately all investors will look at the ledger and there will need to be some signs of life for the cash to keep flowing.